History of scientific method: Integrating deductive and inductive method

 Upon these follow special techniques applicable for quantity, such as the method of least squares, curves, means, and special methods depending on resemblance (such as pattern matching, the method of gradation, and the method of natural classification (such as cladistics).

 But no art of discovery, such as Bacon anticipated, follows, for "invention, sagacity, genius" are needed at every step.
 Whewell's sophisticated concept of science had similarities to that shown by Herschel, and he considered that a good hypothesis should connect fields that had previously been thought unrelated, a process he called consilience.
 However, where Herschel held that the origin of new biological species would be found in a natural rather than a miraculous process, Whewell opposed this and considered that no natural cause had been shown for adaptation so an unknown divine cause was appropriate.

 John Stuart Mill (1806–1873) was stimulated to publish A System of Logic (1843) upon reading Whewell's History of the Inductive Sciences.
 Mill may be regarded as the final exponent of the empirical school of philosophy begun by John Locke, whose fundamental characteristic is the duty incumbent upon all thinkers to investigate for themselves rather than to accept the authority of others.
 Knowledge must be based on experience.

+In the 1820s, Thomas Carlyle and Charles Babbage saw scientific reasoning as something able to be formalized via computation, especially with a machine capable of doing arithmetic and algebra.

 In the mid-19th century Claude Bernard was also influential, especially in bringing the scientific method to medicine.
 In his discourse on scientific method, An Introduction to the Study of Experimental Medicine (1865), he described what makes a scientific theory good and what makes a scientist a true discoverer.
 Unlike many scientific writers of his time, Bernard wrote about his own experiments and thoughts, and used the first person.